 There are also large plantations in Australia now growing and supplying Santalum album (Indian Sandalwood).
 It is crucial to support Australians in their efforts and request that your essential oil and incense suppliers look into this important matter of sustainability before it’s too late for native Indian Sandalwood populations.
 Higher Mind Incense also supplies sustainable Australian-grown S. album.

-Find sustainable sources of Sandalwood here.
+Find sustainable sources of Sandalwood by clicking here.

 Latin Name: Santalum album, S. spicatum, S. paniculatum, Pterocarpus santalinus